tommyknockers/firm_cache-1/README.md

 ### List of the Modules and What they Effect

-Individual .cfg.sig files can be thought of as individual sections or modules within the entire firmware.
+Individual .fw.sig files can be thought of as individual sections or modules within the entire firmware.
 The naming convention is as follows:
 `<model>_<module>_<version>_<date>.fw.sig`